Being Remarkable: Coke’s New Gen Y Targeted Campaign

-Welcome to a new series of short reads celebrating remarkable creative work from around the world.
-These campaigns are great examples of how marketers are connecting with consumers in smart ways and have got us saying “that’s remarkable”.
+Welcome to a new series of short reads slicing, dicing and celebrating remarkable creative work from around the world.
+These campaigns are great examples of how marketers are connecting with consumers in smart ways and have got us saying “well, that’s remarkable!”

 Watch the campaign’s full-length ad below.